 - Stroll through the older part of the village

-- Return with transportation back to the Hotel Hauser
+- Return with transportation back to center of St. Moritz

-Meet: 9:00 Hauser Hotel lobby located in the St. Moritz Village / Dorf
+Meet: 9:00 Hotel lobby located in the St. Moritz Village / Dorf

 The Muottas Muragl hike along the “ Hohenweg” (also known as the Panorama Way) is one of the most popular hikes in the Engadine, if not the most popular !
 It is relatively flat, and so suitable for just about everyone.